rangaomkaram/DataMining_Report/README.md

 In supervised learning , we adopt SVM(Support Vector machine).Where the data high dimensionality.
 Goal : Understanding Mathematical background of Support vector machine how to classify the data with help of Linear , Non-linear Classifers.

-# Please check the pdf document to understand the total project